 Scoop up this fresh salsa with your favorite chips, serve on top of simply cooked chicken or fish, or pile on top of a green salad.
 Feel free to add whatever produce you have on hand: fresh herbs like cilantro or basil would be delicious.
 Bell or spicy peppers would also be a great addition.

-You can often find dry corncobs at garden or hardware stores (it is used for feed for wild animals).
-You can also find decorative Indian or ornamental corn at farmers markets, grocery stores, etc. in the fall season.
+You can often find dry corn cobs at garden or hardware stores (it is used for feed for wild animals).
+You can also find decorative Indian or ornamental corn at farmers markets and grocery stores during the fall season.

-Dry corncob kernels are corn seeds.
-Simply fill a dish with 1 inch of water and place the corncob in the water.
+Simply fill a dish with 1 inch of water and place the corn cob in the water.
 Place this is a sunny spot and then admire your corn as it grows!
 Within a few days you will begin to see the shoots sprout upwards, you will also see the roots grow in the water.
 You may need to pour the water out and refill with fresh water if it gets a little stinky.